JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 {% include imageEmbed.html link="/assets/posts/2025/08/11/waf-on-application-gateway-for-containers/alb2.png" %}

-That association resource can be seen when you enable _Show hidden types_ in the resource group:
+The above association links to this resource that can be seen when you enable _Show hidden types_ in the resource group:

 {% include imageEmbed.html link="/assets/posts/2025/08/11/waf-on-application-gateway-for-containers/alb3.png" %}

-It contains a link to the WAF Policy:
+It contains a link to the actual WAF Policy:

 {% include imageEmbed.html link="/assets/posts/2025/08/11/waf-on-application-gateway-for-containers/alb4.png" %}

-7) **Finally**, after all the above configurations, we're ready to test WAF Policy:
+7) **Finally**, after all the above configurations, we're ready to test our WAF Policy:

 ```bash
 curl $aks_agc_gateway_address